 Recycling management is a top priority for the entire Max Aicher Group - including LSV.
 The handling of waste is described in the environmental management system according to ISO 14001 and supplemented in the Integrated Management Manual.
-We are currently developing a new waste management concept that will be implemented in 2022.

 Waste at LSV consists mainly of steel, which is produced, for example, when bar steel is shortened or machined.
 By far the largest part of this is taken over by Max Aicher Recycling GmbH (MAR) and returned to the company's own steelworks.
 We do also produce a small amount of hazardous waste, such as contaminated metal waste or metal sludge containing oil.
 This waste is also taken over and recycled either by MAR or another specialised disposal company from the region.
 All waste, non-hazardous or hazardous, is completely recycled.